 Per serve (usually 30-40g of powder), you would likely want it to contain >20g protein, <5g carbs and <5g fat.
 Looking for a powder that meets that criteria means you won’t get anything like a meal replacement shake or mass gainer that is being marketed like a protein powder.

-On the topic of mass gainers, I’m not necessarily a fan.
+I am not necessarily a fan of mass gainers.
 They can have their place for sure, but I think there are better options.
 Often the main carbohydrate sources are maltodextrin and/or dextrose, which are both similar to sugar.
 Not that there is anything inherently wrong with that.
 It is more the fact that they are just cheap carbohydrate sources that are easy to consume, which is why they are added.

 You can make your own mass gainer shake easily using your own ingredients (including regular protein powder) in a cheaper and overall more nutritious way if desired.